ShakH00/OMGame/docs/networking/error_handling_ideas.md

 ## Note: The strategies outlined below are proposals intended for team discussion.
 No implementations will proceed without collective agreement.

 ## Overview
-   ### This document proposes strategies for handling network errors, player disconnections, and failure recovery within our multiplayer system.
+   ### This document proposes strategies for handling network errors, account disconnections, and failure recovery within our multiplayer system.
 The goal is to ensure a seamless gaming experience despite potential connectivity issues.

 ## Proposed Strategies for Handling Disconnections Mid-Game
    ### Detection of Disconnection:

-#### Implement a mechanism where the server monitors active connections to promptly identify when a player disconnects.
+#### Implement a mechanism where the server monitors active connections to promptly identify when a account disconnects.

 ### Temporary Game Pause:

-#### Upon detecting a disconnection, the server pauses the game temporarily, notifying the remaining player of their opponent's disconnection.
+#### Upon detecting a disconnection, the server pauses the game temporarily, notifying the remaining account of their opponent's disconnection.

 ### Reconnection Window:

-#### Allow a 30-second window for the disconnected player to reconnect and resume the game from the paused state.
+#### Allow a 30-second window for the disconnected account to reconnect and resume the game from the paused state.

 ### Automatic Forfeit:

-#### If the player fails to reconnect within the allotted time, the system automatically forfeits the game on their behalf, declaring the remaining player as the winner.
+#### If the account fails to reconnect within the allotted time, the system automatically forfeits the game on their behalf, declaring the remaining account as the winner.
 #### These strategies are proposed to maintain game integrity and provide a fair experience for all players.

 ## Proposed Reconnection Handling Process
    ### State Preservation:

-#### Ensure the server preserves the game state during a player's disconnection to facilitate seamless resumption upon reconnection.
+#### Ensure the server preserves the game state during a account's disconnection to facilitate seamless resumption upon reconnection.

 ### State Restoration:

-#### Upon reconnection within the allowed timeframe, the server restores the player's game state, allowing the match to continue from the point of interruption.
+#### Upon reconnection within the allowed timeframe, the server restores the account's game state, allowing the match to continue from the point of interruption.

 ### Session Termination:

-#### If the player does not reconnect within the specified period, the server terminates the session, and the remaining player is notified of their opponent's forfeiture.
+#### If the account does not reconnect within the specified period, the server terminates the session, and the remaining account is notified of their opponent's forfeiture.
 #### These proposals aim to balance fairness and continuity in gameplay.

 ## Proposed Handling of Move Transmission Failures